quantumJLBass/boa-fraud/profiles/addresses/US/STATES/SOUTH CAROLINA/24 OFFICE PARK CT, STE A, COLUMBIA, SC, 29223-5967/24 OFFICE PARK CT, STE A, COLUMBIA, SC, 29223-5967.md

 a year ago

 Scheduled a showing received email and text confirmations for the showing from jasmine.
 I arrive to the showing with no one to meet and no lockbox code.
-I couldn’t reach any of the numbers provided via email or text.
+I couldn't reach any of the numbers provided via email or text.
 I left work early and drove an hour for no reason.
 Most unprofessional experience ever.

 Like2